Yashika-E/Musike/README.md

-# JaZZ-OPERA - Music Site
+# Musike - Music Site

-Welcome to JaZZ-OPERA, a music site dedicated to offering a rich collection of jazz and opera playlists.
+Welcome to Musike, a music site dedicated to offering a rich collection of playlists.
 Here, you can explore various artists, create playlists, and enjoy your favorite songs.

 ## Table of Contents